Clinical Research Centers

 The Center conducts research on the treatment of various orthopedic conditions not included in the four subspecialty centers.
 This center encompasses a registry of all children seen at our orthopedic department.
 Ongoing projects include effects of obesity on the childhood musculoskeletal system and management of multiple congenital and acquired hand and foot pathologies.

-Tracey Bastrom, Research Program Manager
+Tracey Bastrom, M.A., Clinical Research Manager

 Orthopedic and Scoliosis Center